 Did you know that many cats will develop symptoms of oral diseases, primarily gingivitis, by the age of three years old?
 As your cat ages, her risk for health issues will only increase and they may have trouble keeping on weight.
 Don’t let dental problems be added to your list of senior cat health concerns!

 To avoid dental disease dilemmas, it’s critical to feed your senior feline food that is specially formulated for older cats with oral-related issues.
-In this article, we’ll explore the top seven foods for senior cats with bad teeth reviews, and take a deep dive into how you can properly care for your cat’s tooth troubles.
+In this article, we’ll explore the eight best cat foods for older cats with bad teeth reviews, and take a deep dive into how you can properly care for your cat’s tooth troubles.

 |Best Value||Blue Buffalo Healthy Aging||